camilogarciabotero/PHASTER-DataProcessing-Scripts/README.md

 library(knitr)
 ```

-# Data importing and processing
+## Data importing and processing

 The first step in this analysis is transforming the XSLSX file into a
-friendly data frame for
+friendly data frame for R.

 ``` r
 df <- read_excel("Data/07-09-2020_PHASTER-raw.xlsx")